judithyueli/mexBBFMM2D/README.md

 callmxFMM2D;
 ```

-Opem callmxFMM2D.m to inspect the commands.
+Open `callmxFMM2D.m` to inspect the commands.
 The first part sets up the grid and parameters required by BBFMM2D that will be explained below.
 The command that runs BBFMM2D is in the last line of the m-file:

 ```
 [QH,QHexact] = case1(xloc, yloc,H,nCheb,print);